oliverphilcox/RascalC/README.md

 `run_cov` is the main function for the covariance matrix computation.
 Use `help(RascalC.run_cov)` to learn more about the inputs and outputs; many of them are similar to [pycorr](https://github.com/cosmodesi/pycorr) `TwoPointCorrelationFunction` and some others are `pycorr.TwoPointEstimator`s.

+An example pipeline is showcased in a [tutorial notebook](https://github.com/misharash/RascalC/blob/master/tutorial.ipynb) (will be smoothed out soon).

 It is strongly recommended NOT to use multi-threaded operations in the `python` process before launching `RascalC.run_cov` – this may cause the code to run effectively single-threaded.
 E.g. at NERSC this would mean not setting `OMP_*` and other `*_THREADS` environment variables; the code will set them by itself according to the number of threads you passed.
 This caveat does not seem to be unique for RascalC – different multi-threading backends can interfere.

-Some specific examples are available in the new separate script gallery: <https://github.com/misharash/RascalC-scripts>.
+Some specific examples are also available in the new separate script gallery: <https://github.com/misharash/RascalC-scripts>.

 More documentation is coming, in the meantime please contact Michael 'Misha' Rashkovetskyi <mrashkovetskyi@cfa.harvard.edu> with any questions.
 Please also feel free to open [GitHub issues](https://github.com/misharash/RascalC/issues) both for problems and clarification requests.